 Not to mention the fact cloud subscriptions can scale with your business, reducing and growing when you really need it.

-Cloud is generally more cost effective, rather than cheaper or more expensive.
+Cloud is generally more cost effective, rather than cheaper or more expensive, than other options.
 Careful planning during your migration will also help realise these efficiencies, to help you fully benefit from the potential savings.

 Myth: Using the cloud is harmful to the environment

 This is an important concern - and it's true that data centres do consume energy, often in very large amounts.
-But on-site facilities also consume energy, even if we don't really think about it (especially if you have server rooms with the right cooling to keep your equipment running at its optimum levels).
+But on-site facilities also consume a significant amount of energy, even if we don't really think about it (especially if you have server rooms with the right cooling to keep your equipment running at its optimum levels).

 Migrating from on-site facilities to the cloud means that you're moving to a consolidated cloud data centre, which is almost always more energy efficient than lots of companies powering equipment locally.